 Try These Similar Dessert Recipes Too.

-If you like these brownie smores for camping, you’ll love these caramel nut brownies that are perfect for making at home and freezing in individual servings to take to the campsite.
+If you like these brownie smores for camping, you’ll love these Caramel Nut Brownies that are perfect for making at home and freezing in individual servings to take to the campsite.
+You’ll use German chocolate cake mix then add condensed milk, caramels, walnuts and semisweet chocolate chips to make a flavor packed brownie with a cakey consistency.

 Try all of our amazing one pot camping meals … we have recipes for breakfast, dinner and dessert!